lfoswald/lfoswald.github.io/_pages/readings.md

 {% include base_path %}

 Here are some quick book recommendation in the form of book stacks, grouped by topic or genre.
+Please reach out, if you want to know more about a certain book.
+Most of the German books should be available in English too.

 ### Weekend read non-fiction